ansible/ansible/docs/docsite/rst/network/user_guide/platform_netconf_enabled.rst

   - 1 or TRUE (to trigger the use of the default SSH config file ~/.ssh/config)
   - The absolute path to a custom SSH config file.

-The ssh config file should look something like:
+The SSH config file should look something like:

 .. code-block:: ini